s-e-r-g/cpp-start/README.md

 ## Sanitizers

-Enable with the `linux-clang-asan` preset, or flags:
+Enable with the `clang-asan` preset, or flags:

 ```
 -fsanitize=address,undefined -fno-omit-frame-pointer